Skip to content

 pr create_pull_request

-The COMMITS entry note is always derived from the first line of the commit message — there is no separate --note flag.
+The STITCHES entry note is always derived from the first line of the commit message — there is no separate --note flag.

 3. CommitWorkflow orchestrates